Elizabeth Brumfiel, In Memoriam – Archaeology & the Aztec World

-It saddens me to hear Dr. Elizabeth Brumfiel, Professor of Anthropology at Northwestern University, passed away after battling cancer.
-Professor Brumfiel–known to so many as “Liz”–was an inspiring and engaged scholar, training and encouraging new perspectives on anthropology and archaeology.
+With deep sadness: Dr. Elizabeth Brumfiel, Professor of Anthropology at Northwestern University, passed away on 1 January 2012 after battling cancer.
+Professor Elizabeth Brumfiel–known to so many as “Liz”–was an inspiring and engaged scholar, training and encouraging new perspectives on anthropology and archaeology.

 I met Liz when she taught at Albion College–I feel particularly indebted because she gave me my first adjunct courses, and I probably would never have become an academic professor without her help.
 I had just finished a dissertation and was tremendously unprepared to teach.
 Liz started me on upper-level seminars and then some introductory classes, keeping me employed and encouraged until I was able to find more permanent teaching.